GoogleCloudPlatform/DataflowTemplates/v2/sqlserver-to-googlecloud/README_SQLServer_to_BigQuery.md

 * **query** : The query to run on the source to extract the data.
 Note that some JDBC SQL and BigQuery types, although sharing the same name, have some differences.
 Some important SQL -> BigQuery type mappings to keep in mind are:
 DATETIME --> TIMESTAMP

 Type casting may be required if your schemas do not match.
+This parameter can be set to a gs:// path pointing to a file in Cloud Storage to load the query from.
+The file encoding should be UTF-8.
 (Example: select * from sampledb.sample_table).
 * **KMSEncryptionKey** : The Cloud KMS encryption key to use to decrypt the username, password, and connection string.
 If you  pass in a Cloud KMS key, you must also encrypt the username, password, and connection string.
 (Example: projects/your-project/locations/global/keyRings/your-keyring/cryptoKeys/your-key).
 * **useColumnAlias** : If set to `true`, the pipeline uses the column alias (`AS`) instead of the column name to map the rows to BigQuery.
 Defaults to `false`.
 * **isTruncate** : If set to `true`, the pipeline truncates before loading data into BigQuery.
 Defaults to `false`, which causes the pipeline to append data.